 By now I was losing hope that I’d ever find a region I’d be happy to invest my life into.
 Traveling south, going back home, we decided to take a detour to a place I’d heard of but knew nothing about.
 It was called Manitoulin Island and it’s connected to southern Ontario by a 1 3/4 hour ride on a car ferry that docks on the south-east corner of the island, in a village called South Baymouth.
 Approaching the island from the north, as we did, there’s a single lane swing bridge that allows car and truck traffic on and off the northeast corner of Manitoulin at a town called Little Current.
 This swing bridge was built in 1913 for trains only, then converted to handle both road and rail traffic in 1946 when the first roads off the island opened up.
 In the 1980s rail was abandon altogether, so the bridge has been road-only ever since.

 Within 5 minutes of crossing the swing bridge, we both knew that somewhere on this island was the land for us.
 The place felt very right, but as I would soon discover, there were facts in favour of the place too, not just feelings.
 Manitoulin has all the qualities of a southern Ontario hardwood landscape with farmland, but also clean lakes, small villages and a geographical diversity I’d never seen before.
 That’s because farming can’t happen everywhere on Manitoulin.
 It’s limited by geography.
 More than half the island has soil that’s way too shallow for agriculture.
-This makes for small fields, with lots of forest between areas growing hay, a little grain and pasture.
+This makes for small fields where deep soil does exist, with lots of forest between areas growing hay, a little grain and pasture.
 In some ways, visiting Manitoulin is like stepping back in time.
 That’s true even now.
+The swing bridge below is one of two ways to get to Manitoulin, The other way is that car ferry and the 1 3/4-hour crossing time I mentioned.

 Mary and I soon learned that most 100 acre farms with no house or barn were going for $30,000 at the time.
 That was much cheaper than I’d seen anywhere else in Ontario, but still way more than I had to spend.
 Knowing what I do now, I should have borrowed money and bought ten of those $30,000 farms.
 Thirty years later they’re all selling for more than 5x this amount.